 New uses within the multi-use concept

-Exciting new plans are now approved in principle and we are looking forward to starting the process to fundraise and construct this excellent project.
+Exciting new plans are now approved and we are starting the process to fundraise and construct this excellent project.

 Exhibitions and static displays, art, photography, sculpture

 Café and refreshment services in conjunction with events

 - Public Meetings